matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ### Batch sending

-Timed messages, tea timers, reminders or ephemeral events could be implemented using this where clients send room events with intentional mentions or a redaction as a future.

-In some scenarios it is important to allow to send an event with an associated future at the same time.
+In some scenarios it is important to allow to send an event with an associated delay at the same time.

 - One example would be redacting an event.
 It only makes sense to redact the event if it exists.